Reporting of medical device malfunction, failure and deficiencies

 We process your personal data for the following purposes:

-- The Danish Medicines Agency uses the incident reports in our work with the monitoring of the safety of medical devices.
+The Danish Medicines Agency uses the incident reports in our work of monitoring the safety of medical devices.

-- The report that is received by the Danish Medicines Agency is registered in our records system.
+The report received by the Danish Medicines Agency is registered in our records system.

-- We contact the medical device manufacturer (if the manufacturer can be identified) to clarify the cause of the incident.
-The manufacturer will start an investigation to find out if there are defects affecting the safety or performance of the device.
+We contact the medical device manufacturer (if the manufacturer can be identified) to clarify the cause of the incident.
+The manufacturer will start an investigation to find out if there are any deficiencies affecting the safety or performance of the device.
 If changes need to be implemented, we ensure that it happens.
-It could for example be necessary to change the information in the instructions for use, or make changes to the device so that it can be used safely and correctly.
+For example, it may be necessary to change the information in the instructions for use, or to make alterations to the device for its safe and proper use.

-- Your report will be forwarded to the medical device manufacturer.
-[CPR (civil registration) numbers of patients/users will not be forwarded to the manufacturer]
+Your report will be forwarded to the medical device manufacturer.

 The legal basis for our processing of your personal data follows from: